cis-famu/oer-assignment-group-4-1/Chapter-1.md

 z is an int variable.
 If ++z is used in our expression, z will first be incremented by one, and then its new value will be used.
 However, if z++ is used in our expression, first the value of z will be used, followed by an increment of 1.

 ### Review Questions
+How much does the increment operator increase a value?

+What is the difference between the increment and the decrement operators?

 ## Output
 In C++ to display output onto the standard output device use ```cout``` and the operator "<<"